Interstellar-Network/Grants-Program/applications/Interstellar-network2.md

 - What your project is _not_ or will _not_ provide or implement
   - This is a place for you to manage expectations and to clarify any limitations that might not be obvious

-Research projects:
-- The problem(s) that you want to investigate, and why these are important.
-- Research questions/hypothesis.
-- The methodology that will be applied.
-- The data collection and analysis procedures.
-- The expected results and how they would be double-checked by the grants team (reproducibility of the data analysis).
-- Relevant related work.
-- Intended venue for results publication and the timeline for publication.
 - What your project is _not_ or will _not_ provide or implement
   - This is a place for you to manage expectations and clarify any limitations that might not be obvious